 It is possible that you could suffer from depression without realising it.

-Mental health professionals with experience in helping HIV positive patients are the best people to talk to about how to tackle depression.
+Mental health professionals with experience in helping HIV positive clients are the best people to talk to about how to tackle depression.
 Some areas may not have a specialised service but your HIV clinic should be able to refer you to a mental health team in your area.

 Depression is often treated with counselling or psychotherapy, sometimes alongside antidepressant medication.
 There are some things that you can try to change about your lifestyle to help you deal with depression.

-Side effects of anti-depressant medication should be monitored carefully to ensure that your HIV treatment is not affected, but most prescribed drugs have little or no interaction with regular medication.
+Side effects of antidepressant medication should be monitored carefully to ensure that your HIV treatment is not affected, but most prescribed drugs have few interactions with regular medication.

 Most importantly, ask for help when you need it.
-Depression is becoming more treatable all the time, for example in 2006 50% of people with depression were cured and 80% improved.
+Depression is becoming more treatable all the time.

 (5 votes cast)